A developed command-line task manager

 This will create TODO.tsv if it does not already exist, and add ‘Write my abstract’ and ‘Email boss’, both with a rank of one, to TODO.tsv. to do also logs the date and time the task was added, so that you always know how old a task is.

-to do also has one option: --sort/-s.
+Sometimes, you want to sort your tasks as you add them.
+You can do that with the –sort/-s option.
 This specifies how to sort your list after a new task is added.
-It must be one of: [rank, date, both, none]. both sorts by name and then date, and none does not sort, simply appending tasks to the end of your list.
-It defaults to both, so that your highest priority tasks are first, and, among those, the oldest are first.
+It must be one of: [rank, date, both, none]. both sorts by rank and then date, and none does not sort, simply appending tasks to the end of your list.
+It defaults to none, on the grounds its better not to do something unless you ask.
+Explicit is better than implicit, as they say.
 If you just wanted to sort by date after adding a new task, then you could call:

 Keeping track of tasks with to doing